-Transfer Students
+Transfer Students within the United States

-A student wishing to transfer from another accredited college or seminary should follow the normal application procedure.
+A student wishing to transfer from another accredited college or seminary in the United States should follow the normal application procedure.
 The student must submit official transcripts to the Admissions Director during the admissions process.
-If the applicant is requesting transfer credit, the applicant must submit course descriptions or course syllabi for all college classes in question in order to more accurately determine their equivalency to Divine Word College courses.
-Refer to the section on Transfer Credits in the Academic Regulations section of the College Catalog for the process of accepting transfer courses.
+If the applicant is requesting transfer credit, the applicant must submit course descriptions and/or course syllabi for all college classes in question in order to more accurately determine their equivalency to Divine Word College courses.
+Refer to the section on Domestic Transfer Credits in the Academic Regulations section of the College Catalog for the process of accepting transfer courses.
 In order to process transfer credits in a timely manner, applicants should submit their information as early as possible.

-A letter of recommendation from the rector, superior or his/her delegate is also required if the applicant is transferring from a seminary or was ever in formation/ vows with another religious congregation or diocese.
+A letter of recommendation from the rector, superior or his/her delegate is also required if the applicant is transferring from a seminary or was ever in formation/vows with another religious congregation or diocese.